department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-10-profile-hub-usability/research-plan.md

 [Each cohort will have their own recruitment request ticket]

 ##### Cohort 1 – Sighted desktop users who are NOT screen reader users
-Recruitment request ticket XXXX (recruit 2, complete 1)
+Recruitment request ticket for [Cohort 1](https://github.com/department-of-veterans-affairs/va.gov-research-repository/issues/393) (recruit 2, complete 1)

 We’d like you to review parts of the VA website that require you to log in to an identity-verified account. **Do you have an identify-verified account on VA.gov?** You can check on this by logging into VA.gov.
 If you see a prompt to verify your identity once you log in, your identity is **not** yet verified.
 > _Response options: yes or no (Answering `yes` would qualify the participant.)_